Our current projects

 Dementia Futures Fund

-One of our objectives is to improve the diagnosis and treatment of dementia.
-We have formed a partnership with the 2gether NHS Foundation Trust to develop the dementia diagnostic pathway using state-of-the-art imaging equipment and are also working to increase patient participation in research trials into new treatments by funding two Research Nurse posts at the newly opened Fritchie Centre in Cheltenham.
+One of our charitable objectives is to improve the diagnosis and treatment of dementia.
+In 2016 we formed a partnership with the 2gether NHS Foundation Trust to develop the dementia diagnostic pathway using state-of-the-art imaging equipment and are also working to increase patient participation in research trials into new treatments.

 - Read more